-The important factor in the investigation with Panna into the Four Satipatthana is not in the pace of the investigation but rather in the investigation for the penetrative and clear understanding of the investigated objects.
-When it happens. the results will reflect back upon oneself, making one attain to wisdom.
-With the power of Panna, one will be able to relinquish those things that are detrimental to the Heart.
-One will not consider the body.
-Vedana, Citta, and Dhamma as unchanging, as Sukha, and as Atta, oneself.
-Therefore. please do not consider the work of investigation as burdensome.
-One should consider it similar to the work of the world which is equally necessary for everyone.
+The important factor in the investigation of the Four Satipaṭṭḥāna is not in the pace of the investigation but rather in whether the investigation is for the penetrative and clear understanding of the investigated objects.
+When it happens, the results will reflect back upon oneself, making one attain to wisdom.
+With the power of $pa\tilde{n}\tilde{n}\tilde{a}$ , one will be able to relinquish those things that are detrimental to the Heart.
+One will not consider the body, $vedan\bar{a}$ , citta, and dhamma as unchanging, as satisfying (sukha), or as oneself $(att\bar{a})$ .
+Therefore, please do not consider the work of investigation as burdensome.
+One should consider it as similar to the work of the world: it is equally necessary for everyone.
 No one can remain idle without doing any work.
-In doing the work of the Four Satipatthana, one should not let laziness decide when the work is completed but one should let the completion of the work come naturally, being the time when Sati and Panna have investigated sufficiently and disentangled it all, One will then be in the correct path of fulfilment and free of Dukkha following the example of the Lord Buddha.
+In doing the work of the Four Satipaṭṭhāna, one should not let laziness decide when the work is completed but one should let the completion of the work come naturally, when sati and $pa\tilde{n}\tilde{n}\tilde{a}$ have investigated sufficiently and disentangled it all.
+One will then be on the correct path of fulfilment and free of dukkha following the example of the Lord Buddha.